-These “wildcatters” often used steam boilers to power heavy cable tools for Making Hole – Drilling Technology.
-It was an technique that had evolved from using a spring pole to drill brine wells for making salt.
+The “wildcatters” often used steam boilers to power heavy cable tools for Making Hole – Drilling Technology.
+It was a technique that had evolved from using a spring pole to drill brine wells for making salt.

-The 1897 Bartlesville gusher, which came a decade before statehood, was the First Oklahoma Oil Well.
-Other oilfield discoveries quickly followed, making national headlines and attracting investors seeking riches in Mid-Continent black gold.
+More oilfield discoveries quickly followed, each making national headlines and attracting investors seeking riches in Mid-Continent black gold.

 When Missouri investors saw opportunities in the oilfields at the Kansas-Oklahoma border, they formed Cahege Oil & Gas Company.
 Following statehood in 1907, more major discovers made the Sooner State famous worldwide.

 In March 1912 near Cushing, the Wheeler No. 1 wildcat well produced 400 barrels a day from less than 2,350 feet deep.
-It marked the first gusher of an independent oilman once known as Thomas “Dry Hole” Slick.
+It marked the first of many oil gushers by an independent oilman once known as Thomas “Dry Hole” Slick.